BA INTERNATIONAL ECONOMICS (BAIE)

 Description

-BA International Economics (MH416) provides deep understanding of workings of global economy:
+BA International Economics (MH416) provides a deep understanding the of workings of the global economy:

 This programme is ideal for internationally minded students with a keen interest in economic, financial, and socioeconomic questions.
 In the first year, in addition to economics and mathematics, you will take a language (French, German, Spanish or Chinese) or study computer science.